gatsby-uc/gatsby-source-strapi/README.md

 At this point each time you create an entry the webhooks will trigger a new build a deploy your new Gatsby site.

-- In the Site settings, Environment variables fill the:
+In the Site settings, Environment variables fill the:

 - Build variables with the following:
   - STRAPI_API_URL with the url of your deployed Strapi application
-    - STRAPI_TOKEN with your build API TOKEN
+  - STRAPI_TOKEN with your build API token
 - Preview variables:
   - STRAPI_API_URL with the url of your deployed Strapi application
-    - STRAPI_TOKEN with your preview API TOKEN
+  - STRAPI_TOKEN with your preview API token

 ### Enabling Content Sync